philgyford/samuelpepys-twitter/README.md

 own dated folders and files.

 You could set `YEARS_AHEAD` to `0` and then posts will be sent on the day they're dated for.
-Possibly a more useful and common requirement!
+Possibly a more useful and common requirement.

 Posts should be in time order, with most recent first.
 Each post should be on a single line, preceded by its date and time, and an optional 'r' (to indicate